ChandrakalaRatan/Linux-Server-Configuration-/README.md

 The hosted web application which is written in Python Flask framework and PostgreSQL is used as a database, and Apache2 with mod_wsgi is the webserver.

 # Reference:
-Following are links which explains how to secure and set up a Linux distribution on a virtual machine, install and configure a web and database server to host a web application.
+Following are links which are usefull to set up Linux distribution on a virtual machine, install and configure a web and database server to host a web application.

 1. The virtual private server is [Amazon Lighsail](https://classroom.udacity.com/nanodegrees/nd004/parts/b2de4bd4-ef07-45b1-9f49-0e51e8f1336e/modules/56cf3482-b006-455c-8acd-26b37b6458d2/lessons/046c35ef-5bd2-4b56-83ba-a8143876165e/concepts/c4cbd3f2-9adb-45d4-8eaf-b5fc89cc606e).
+2. To Create a Sudo User on Ubuntu [here](https://www.digitalocean.com/community/tutorials/how-to-create-a-sudo-user-on-ubuntu-quickstart)
 2. How To Configure [SSH Key-Based Authentication](https://www.digitalocean.com/community/tutorials/how-to-configure-ssh-key-based-authentication-on-a-linux-server) on a Linux Server
 3. The database server is [PostgreSQL](https://help.ubuntu.com/community/PostgreSQL).
 4. The web application is my [Catalog project](https://github.com/ChandrakalaRatan/catalog.git) which is created as part of full stack nano degree.